 A baby that is relaxed in their digestive system and tired does not scream form tiredness or even cry hard – they get grizzly and may cry but without obvious bodily tension

-JERKY ARMS, PEDALING MOVEMENTS, ARCHING BACKWARDS
+JERKY ARMS, PEDALLING MOVEMENTS, ARCHING BACKWARDS

 This is a newborn reacting to the movement in their digestive tract

 Your baby is feeling insecure and/or they are reacting to a movement in the digestive tract

 It is a fallacy that clenched fists means a baby is over-tired.
 This actually indicates distress as it is a baby's instinct to grasp onto something when they feel uncomfortable or insecure.
 Clenched fists almost always comes with inconsolable crying or screaming and tiredness does not bring about distress to this level.
 When a baby has clenched fists they are feeling a high level of distress often brought about from digestive discomfort.
 A comfortable baby has relaxed hands when they are tired and ready for bed.

 You only need to start feeling your baby's digestive movement to ascertain how the cues above coincide with each other.
 Once you observe a baby who is being nurtured with what I call Bio-logical Care – life logical care - thus nurtured alongside their full cues and their natural capacities and capabilities, you can't help but know that we have been somewhat confused with what their cues truly mean.
 So what are a baby's real tired cues then?